JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

     Write-Output "##teamcity[buildNumber '$version']"

-Lets pull apart a few lines:

-    $versionInfo = $joined | ConvertFrom-Json
-    $version = $versionInfo.SemVer

-The json returned from GitVersion has a bunch of variables, here is an example of what GitVersion returns
+The json returned from GitVersion is a collection of variables, here is an example of what GitVersion returns

     {
       "Major":1,